ArangoDB-Community/pyArango/README.rst

 Full documentation
 -------------------

-This is the quickstaet guide, you can find the full documentation here_.
+This is the quickstart guide, you can find the full documentation here_.

 .. _here: http://pyArango.tariqdaouda.com